-In Shakespeare’s Richard III play is set in the late 15th century at the end of the Wars of the Roses.
+In Shakespeare’s Richard III play is set in the late fifteenth century at the end of the Wars of the Roses.
 The play ends with Richard’s defeat at the Battle of Bosworth Field and the establishment of the Tudor dynasty under Henry VII.
-Shakespeare has presented time creativelyand flexibly in that all that action could not have occurred in the fourteen days that Shakespeare gives it.
+Shakespeare has presented time creatively and flexibly in that all that action could not have occurred in the fourteen days that Shakespeare gives it.
 Most of the action in the first four acts is set around London.
-In the fifth act there is a tour of England which finishes at Bosworth Field.
-In the first four acts Richard is operating in a tight space and is in control.
-In the last act it is loosened and it all slips away from him, culminating in the final battle at Bosworth.
+In the fifth act, there is a tour of England that finishes at Bosworth Field.
+In the first four acts, Richard is operating in a tight space and is in control.
+In the last act, it is loosened and it all slips away from him, culminating in the final battle at Bosworth.